CEEMS Exporter

 or ENABLE_PERF

-The presence of environment variable is enough to trigger the monitoring of perf metrics and
+The presence of an environment variable is enough to trigger the monitoring of perf metrics and

 the value of the environment variable is not checked.
 Thus, an environment variable like